Using CD Interest Calculator

 How to Calculate CD Interest?

-One needs to follow the below steps in order to calculate the CD interest along with the total amount at maturity.
+One needs to follow the below steps to calculate the CD interest along with the total amount at maturity.

 Step #2: Figure out the rate of interest that is being provided on the certificate of deposit and the frequency of the same being paid.
-That is how many times it will be paid in a year, which shall be denoted by N.
+That is how much it will be paid in a year, denoted by N.

 Step #3: Now, determine the period or number of years for which it shall be invested.

-Step #4: Divide the rate of interest by the number of times the interest would be paid for in a year.
-For example, if the rate of interest is 5% and it pays semi-annually, which means the interest would be paid out twice, and therefore the rate of interest would be 5%/2, which is 2.5%.
+Step #4: Divide the interest rate by the times the interest would be paid in a year.
+For example, if the rate of interest is 5% and it pays semi-annually, it means the interest would be paid out twice, and therefore the rate of interest would be 5%/2, which is 2.5%.

-Step #5: Now multiply the investment amount by the applicable rate of interest using the formula discussed above.
+Step #5: Now multiply the investment amount by the applicable interest rate using the above-mentioned formula.

 Step #6: The resultant figure will be the maturity amount of the certificate of deposit, including the interest.